 Basically, it involves eating without distraction, slowly while paying attention to how the food tastes, smells and looks.
 This practice promotes healthy eating habits as you get to make eating an intentional act instead of an automatic one.
 In the long-term, it may promote weight loss.

 Try High-Intensity Interval Training

 High-intensity Interval Training involves exerting your body for a while then taking short breaks.
 HIITs are usually short and very effective for weight loss.
-HIITS help burn up extra calories, increases metabolism, strengthen the heart, and significantly improves muscle strength.
+HIITS help burn up extra calories, increase metabolism, strengthen the heart, and significantly improve muscle strength.

 Putting in a conscious effort to chew your food more slowly can help increase weight loss.
 Slow eating has been shown to reduce energy intake during meals.
 According to a small study, caloric intake was higher with chewing 15 times per bite than with 50 times per bite (4).
 So take time to appreciate the food you eat, chew slower, and do not hurry through meals.

 Many of us often resort to snacking when boredom hits.
 You might find yourself in the kitchen looking for something to eat.
 So keeping your mind engaged is a great way to avoid random snacking throughout the day.
 Unhealthy snacks contain a lot of extra calories, which are unhelpful for weight loss.